Rodrigossz/Python-Custom-Skills-Toolkit/code/strings-cleaner.md

 # - For production environments add all best practices, logging, and error management that you need.
 # - Letters cases are not changed.
 But if it is important for you, you can change the code as necessary.
 # - All JSON files are returned with the original accents.
 For that, we use ensure_ascii=False.
+# - Errors and warnings are not returned to the enrichment pipeline.
+Chage the code as you need to add this feature.
 #
 # Specific comments
 # This code removes special characters like \t and \n from strings